vdbrink/vdbrink.github.io/esphome/co2_scd40.md

 ### Case

-You can use any object with holes in it, which has a minimum length of 7 cm, width of 3 cm, and a height of 3 cm.\
+You can use almost any object with holes in it, as long as it has a minimum length of 7 cm, a width of 3 cm, and a height of 3 cm.\
-The only requirement is that there could be enough air reach the sensor to measure the values in the air.\
+The only requirement is that enough air can reach the sensor so it can measure the values in the room.\

-It can also be a plastic box from a local shop and drill some holes in it.
+A plastic box from a local shop works well too, as long as you drill some holes in it.

-Also, a decorative small statuette can be used as long as it is porous or with holes.
+Even a small decorative statuette can work, provided it is porous or has enough openings.

 {{imgBasket}}On AliExpress, they also sell
 <a href="https://s.click.aliexpress.com/e/_DDALbXD" target="_blank">